-6.5 Pick & Place to Create A Pattern.
+6.5 Pick & Place to Create A Pattern

-The first step in sequencing a pattern in Play+ is to pick a sample or synth and place it on the sequencer grid.
+The first step in sequencing a pattern in Play is to pick a sample and place it on the sequencer grid.
 This will populate steps in order to build a melody or a beat.
-General selection of a sample or synth and adjustments of it's base parameters creates a work step.
+General selection of a sample and adjustments of the base parameters creates a work step.
 Subsequent placement into steps on the grid will populate each step selected with the same work step settings.
 This is performed in sequencer mode.
-All 3 Synths as well as samples can be combined together into a pattern.